foxglove/schemas/schemas/README.md

 ## ArrowPrimitive

-(Experimental, subject to change) A primitive representing an arrow
+A primitive representing an arrow

 <table>
   <tr>